mrsemas10/Allen-Steward_Erica_CloudNine_Capstone/README.md

 ## Process

 ## Build
-1. API
+### 1. API
-I used a weather API from RapidAPI.com
+<li>I used a weather API from RapidAPI.com</li>

-2. User Authentication
+### 2. User Authentication
-There are 2 routes: Login and Register
+<li>There are 2 routes: Login and Register</li>

-3. Frontend
+### 3. Frontend
-<ol>Entry point for front end: src/App.jsx</ol>
+* Entry point for frontend: src/App.jsx

-<ol>Components</ol>
+* Components
-<li>Navigation.jsx: for the nav bar</li>
+  * Navigation.jsx: for the nav bar
-<li>SearchResult.jsx: includes city and weather details</li>
+  * SearchResult.jsx: includes city and weather details
-<li>WeatherDetailCards.jsx: includes information about the weather</li>
+  * WeatherDetailCards.jsx: includes information about the weather

-<ol>Pages</ol>
+* Pages
-<li>FavoritePage.jsx: for accessing and manipulating the favorites </li>
+    * FavoritePage.jsx: for accessing and manipulating the favorites
-<li>HomePage.jsx: links to login, register and instruction on how to use the page</li>
+    * HomePage.jsx: links to login, register and instruction on how to use the page
-<li>LoginPage.jsx: enter email and password for use of the site</li>
+    * LoginPage.jsx: enter email and password for use of the site
-<li>RegisterPage.jsx: enter email and password and confirm password to be able to login</li>
+    * RegisterPage.jsx: enter email and password and confirm password to be able to login
-<li>SearchPage.jsx: search cities to add to the favorite list</li>
+    * SearchPage.jsx: search cities to add to the favorite list

-4. Backend
+### 4. Backend
 <ol>Entry point for backend: index.js</ol>
 <ol>Server set up with MongoDB</ol>